iotaledger/trie.go/README.md

-## trie.go  (WIP)
+## trie.go
-Go library for implementations of tries (radix trees), state commitments and _proof of inclusion_ in large data sets.
+Go library for implementations of tries (radix trees), state commitments and _proof of inclusion_ for large data sets.

 It implements a generic `256+ trie` for several particular commitment schemes.